Cocoa Prices Decline as Traders Remain Bearish

 Continue Reading Below

-Cocoa for July dropped 0.7% to $1,838 a ton on the ICE Futures U.S. exchange, as prices once again fell toward their 10-year lows.
+Cocoa for July dropped 1.8% to settle at $1,816 a ton on the ICE Futures U.S. exchange, as prices once again fell toward their 10-year lows hit on April 20.

-Friday, the contract jumped nearly 3%, after demand data out of North America and Asia showed signs of a slight recovery, but the rally once again proved to be short-lived.
+The contract jumped nearly 3% Friday after demand data out of North America and Asia showed signs of a slight recovery, but the rally once again proved to be short-lived.

-Cocoa has been one of the worst-performing commodities this year, as the market is moving into a year in which supply of cocoa is expected to outstrip demand.
+Cocoa has been one of the worst-performing commodities so far in 2017, as the market is moving into a year in which supply of cocoa is expected to outstrip demand.
 The International Cocoa Organization estimated that production of cocoa will surpass demand in the 2016/2017 season that began in October by 264,000 tons, helped along by record production in Ivory Coast, the largest grower of cocoa in the world.

 The West African nation is set to produce 1.9 million tons, a 20% increase over last year.
 With demand up 2.9% and production up 15% globally, the organization (which represents cocoa producing and consuming countries) said the world is expected to have its first significant surplus in six years.